SlicerMorph/S_2019/Lab05_Slicer#4_Segmentation/README.md

    <img src="images/scissors.symmetric.png">

-   :pencil: I am going to use Scissors in 3D view to remove extra vessels around the tumor.
+   :pencil2: I am going to use Scissors in 3D view to remove extra vessels around the tumor.
 I am going to rotate the rendering and use unlimited free-form remove option.
 Don't forget to switch to "None" Effect or tool before rotating the rendering.

    <img src="images/scissors.my.png">